 Absolutely!
 Radiant heat is very common in Scandinavia and our floors have been lived on over radiant heat systems for years.

 Can I install your floors in a bathroom?

 Our floors work beautifully in half baths, but installing them in a full bathroom isn't recommended.
 Like nearly any wood floor, allowing heavy amounts of water from a shower or tub to sit on the floor for long periods of time can cause the planks to swell.

 Can I install your floors in a basement?

 Yes!
 Unlike other wood floors, ours perform wonderfully in a basement.
-Installing one of our underlayments, like Eco Plus, and floating any of our floors over that ensures the floor is protected from moisture below and will perform incredibly for years to come.
-Our locking system makes floating installations very easy.
+Floating the floor over one of our underlayments ensures the floor is protected from moisture below and will perform incredibly for years to come.
+Our locking system makes floating installations incredibly easy.